Kathrar29a/PinOne/README.md

 Created by MHolder

-Base MPF/GMC Setup for Back Box and Playfield monitors
+MPF/GMC Setup for Pin One Project